This post may contain affiliate sales links. Please read my disclosure policy.

 Ingredient Notes

-This light and dainty dessert uses conveniently few ingredients.
-Check out the printable recipe card near the end of this post for specific amounts and the full set of directions.
+This light and dainty strawberry champagne tart uses ingredients that aren’t very complicated.
+Check out the printable recipe card near the end of this post for specific amounts.

-- Heavy whipping cream – Heavy whipping cream and heavy cream are the same thing, so whichever label you see first in the store will work!
+- Heavy whipping cream – Heavy whipping cream and heavy cream are the same thing, so whichever label you see first in the store will work.
+Be sure it’s nice and cold so that it whips properly.

 - Powdered sugar – I recommend sifting out any lumps in your powdered sugar before you begin.